 What is a

 A urinary tract infection is an infection involving the urinary system, made up of your kidneys, ureters, bladder and urethra.

 These are the structures that urine passes through before being eliminated from the body.
 Urinary tract infections are caused by bacteria developing in your urinary tract.
 The infection may cause pelvic pain, increased urge to urinate or pain while urinating.
-UTIs that are limited to the bladder can be painful and an inconvenience, but are very common and typically go away within a couple of days of proper treatment.
-However it’s more serious if a UTI goes untreated and spreads to the kidneys.
+UTIs that are limited to the bladder can be painful and an inconvenience but are very common and typically go away within a couple of days of proper treatment in otherwise healthy individuals.
+A UTI can become more serious if it goes untreated and spreads to the kidneys.

 Did you know?

 At least 30% of women experience a second UTI within six months of their first.*

 What causes a UTI?